MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagjunkincludecontacts-canonical-property.md

 ## Remarks

-If set to "0x00000001", these e-mail addresses must populate the "trusted" contact e-mail address portion of the Junk E-Mail Rule Restriction such that mail from these addresses is treated as "not junk".
-If set to "0x00000000", e-mail addresses from the Contacts folder must not be added to the Junk E-Mail Rule, and the section of the rule must be NULL.
+If set to "0x00000001", these email addresses must populate the "trusted" contact email address portion of the Junk E-Mail Rule Restriction such that mail from these addresses is treated as "not junk".
+If set to "0x00000000", email addresses from the Contacts folder must not be added to the Junk E-Mail Rule, and the section of the rule must be NULL.

-If this property is present with a value of "0x00000001" and if the added contact has e-mail addresses that are not yet included in the trusted contacts section of the Junk E-Mail Rule, those e-mail addresses must be added to the restriction.
+If this property is present with a value of "0x00000001" and if the added contact has email addresses that are not yet included in the trusted contacts section of the Junk E-Mail Rule, those email addresses must be added to the restriction.
 If this property is "0x00000000", no action is required.

 ## Related resources